 Understanding market rhythms help companies understand and leverage opportunities that are predictable and require longer-term planning.

 Figure 1 illustrates an example of the market rhythms for three different companies.
 The vertical axis shows the value delivered to a market, while the horizontal axis depicts the value over time, usually a calendar or fiscal year.
 The green line in Figure 1 represents a social media company where the value over time is relatively constant, which suggests it is not strongly influenced by market rhythms.
 The next two examples show more typical market rhythms for companies who must get their products ready for sale well before the annual holiday shopping season.
 Retail software companies release rarely during that period to avoid any potential disruption while toy makers realize the majority of their sales.

 Capturing Market Events

 Armed with the understanding of market rhythms, road mapping activities typically focus on the impact of market events.
 Figure 2 shows three types of events: the release of new regulations, expected moves of a competitor, and technology changes and upgrades.

 Market events are typically represented as milestones and strongly impact the specific releases of a solution and may adjust the content and timing of features or solution development activities identified during Program Increment (PI) planning.

 Applying Planning Horizons

 Effective road mapping efforts require an understanding of the appropriate time horizon.
 If the horizon is too short, the enterprise may jeopardize alignment and the ability to communicate new future Features and Capabilities.
 Too long, and the enterprise is basing assumptions and commitments on an uncertain future.
-Multiple planning horizons provides a balance (Figure 3).
-The outer levels of the planning horizon are longer-term and describe behavior that is less defined and less committed, while the inner levels are more near-term, defining well-understood and committed solution behavior.
+Multiple planning horizons provide a balance (Figure 3).
+The outer levels of the planning horizon are longer-term and describe behavior that is less defined and less committed, while the inner levels are nearer-term, defining better understood and more committed solution behavior.